Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 You need to [enable mixed contents](#mixed-content) to download archives.
 Read [the troubleshooting section](#troubleshooting) if you have problems, or make a post in [the official release thread](https://forums.e-hentai.org/index.php?showtopic=229481).

-This is an premature extract from my private master script and I am not a programmer, so it is not widely tested yet and there may be limited support.
+This is an premature extract from my private master script and I am not a programmer, so it is not widely tested and there may be limited support.
 I was not even planning to release this.

-You should be able to update this script directly from your userscript loader e.g., Tampermonkey, and you should do so to keep this script up to date.
+You should be able to update this script directly from your userscript loader and you should do so to keep this script up to date.
+However, I know at least Tampermonkey can fail to detect updates.

 There are settings in the code and their names are obvious enough to you to use and change, but they will be reset after an update, so you will need to edit them again if they have been previously edited.